shaman-2099/shaman-2099/README.md

 hi

-im egotistical, im aware, scared of myself, but i try to be kind and other stuff like that
+im egotistical, scared of myself, but i try to be kind and other stuff like that

 hope thats okay